geofmureithi/apalis/README.md

 - **Njuguna Mureithi** - _Initial work_ - [Njuguna Mureithi](https://github.com/geofmureithi)

 See also the list of [contributors](https://github.com/geofmureithi/actix-jobs/contributors) who participated in this project.

+It was formally `actix-redis-jobs` and if you want to use the crate name please contact me.

 ## License